oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ### Registration Template

-* Mechanism Name: The name of the Proof of Possession mechanism, a case-sensitive ASCII string.
+* Method Name: The name of the Proof of Possession method, a case-sensitive ASCII string.
-* Mechanism Description: A brief description of the mechanism.
+* Method Description: A brief description of the mechanism.
 * Change Controller: For values registered by this specification, IETF.
 * Reference: A reference to the specification that defines the mechanism.

 ### Initial Registry Content

-* Mechanism Name: attestation_pop_jwt
+* Method Name: attestation_pop_jwt
-* Mechanism Description: The Proof of Possession is a dedicated Client Attestation PoP JWT ("normal mode").
+* Method Description: The Proof of Possession is a dedicated Client Attestation PoP JWT ("normal mode").
 * Change Controller: IETF
 * Reference: [](#client-attestation-pop-jwt) of this specification

 <br/>

-* Mechanism Name: dpop
+* Method Name: dpop
-* Mechanism Description: The Proof of Possession is a DPoP proof serving as the combined Proof of Possession ("DPoP combined mode").
+* Method Description: The Proof of Possession is a DPoP proof serving as the combined Proof of Possession ("DPoP combined mode").
 * Change Controller: IETF
 * Reference: [](#dpop-combined-mode) of this specification